Kenneth Bowles: Career

 The UCSD Pascal Project caused some controversy, with Pascal purists unhappy with UCSD Pascal extensions to the language.
 Some of these extensions are now present in modern Pascal compilers.

 As the UCSD Pascal Project grew, it was necessary for the project to leave UCSD by licensing the software to a commercial vendor.
 The UCSD concerns about taxes forced the project to be licensed to SofTech Microsystems, taking effect 1 June 1979.

 Bowles then started a small software development company, soon to be called TeleSoft, which became a principal supplier of compilers for the Ada programming language worldwide.
 He took early emeritus status in 1984 in order to concentrate his attentions at TeleSoft.
 After selling his part interest in TeleSoft in 1989, he participated for several years in the ISO committee responsible for the Ada 95 revision of the language.

 In retirement Bowles enjoyed photography, mostly of the wild-flowers of San Diego County and birds of the south-western USA.

 Students

-Principal project members and students of Dr Kenneth L Bowles include:
+Principal project members and students of Bowles include: